Scenes from an Italian Restaurant: Reception

-The song has been highly acclaimed in retrospective reviews, with Scott Floman, music critic for Goldmine magazine, describing the song as an "epic multi-sectioned masterpiece which starts as a slow smoky ballad, builds up to a jaunty piano rocker with a New Orleans flavor that also shows off Joel's knack for telling stories and creating rhymes, before finally returning to smoky ballad territory again."
+The song has been highly acclaimed in retrospective reviews.
+Scott Floman, music critic for Goldmine magazine, described the song as an "epic multi-sectioned masterpiece which starts as a slow smoky ballad, builds up to a jaunty piano rocker with a New Orleans flavor that also shows off Joel's knack for telling stories and creating rhymes, before finally returning to smoky ballad territory again."

 Record World regarded it as the "centerpiece" of The Stranger.
+Michael Galluci of Ultimate Classic Rock described the song as "one of his [Joel's] greatest musical and lyrical achievements."

 It is ranked number 324 on Rolling Stones list of The 500 Greatest Songs of All Time.